Fan Pier, Boston

 If the outdoor activities convinced you to pick up your bags and relocate to Arlington, know that homes here come with some history.
 Arlington offers to newcomers Colonial, Victorian, and Queen Anne style accommodation, and if you are looking for a more modern vibe, there are some condos on the market.

 A poll from Niche shows that 82% of residents rate the property interior as good or excellent.
-Also, the data shows that almost 60% of residents own their residences, and that median home value is $609,800.
-However, if you opt for renting, you will need around $1,645 a month.

-Additionally, settling down in Arlington can help you reach financially because the median household income in the location is $107,085.
+Additionally, settling down in Arlington can help you reach financially because the median household income in the location is $136,310.
 If you are looking for work, the biggest employers here are IBM, Brigham and Women’s Hospital, and Deloitte.

 Park in The Hub

-Enjoy the outdoors every chance you get.
+Enjoy the outdoors every chance you get

 Newton Is One of the Best Boston Suburbs When It Comes to Education